jython/devguide/coredev.rst

 As a core developer, there are certain things that are expected of you.

 First and foremost, be a good person.
-This might sound melodramatic, but you are now a member of the Python project and thus represent the project and your fellow core developers whenever you discuss Python with anyone.
+This might sound melodramatic, but you are now a member of the Jython project and thus represent the project and your fellow core developers whenever you discuss Jython with anyone.
 We have a reputation for being a very nice group of people and we would like to keep it that way.
 Core developers responsibilities include following the `PSF Code of Conduct`_.